emilwareus/Car_Tracking/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-In the

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+In the function find_car under the Sliding_window header does the sliding window action.
+It is implemented with help from the exampel given at udacity.
+It consists of two for-loops that loops over the potential windows in x and y direction.

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+To optimize I only calculate the HOG-features once per image, and not for every subimage in the sliding window.
+Then I picked 3 different scales of the sliding window.
+The larger scales are ment for the lower parts of the image and the smaller for the upper part of the image.
+This is as those cares higher up in the image thend to be further away and there fore smaller.

 ![alt text][image4]
 ---

 ### Video Implementation

-####1.
-Provide a link to your final video output.
+#### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./project_video.mp4)

-####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+I used a heat map to combine boundingboxes.
+This was to filter out false positives.
+I applied a threashold for size as 3000 pixels and a filter forcing the square to be a horizontal rectangle rather than a vertical one.

+The heatmap used "from scipy.ndimage.measurements import label" to devide the heat into different areas to label.
+I constructed boxes around each blob.

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I had a lot of problems implementing this project.
+As the HOG features seemed not to be very stable to classify on.
+I have used Faster-RCNN's in other projects, which have turned out faster and more accurate.
+It is of course good to know these older technique, but I would like the option to implement something that is a bit more up to date.

+I could probably improve the performance b